webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ## Customize a Collection

-Customize how your Collection appears to the public by making edits within the **Presentation** tab of Collection.
+You can customize how your Collection appears to the public by making edits within the **Presentation** tab of Collection.

+You can access this tab via the edit button :bootstrap-pencil: of a Collection from the Public Collection Gallery or via the kebab icon of a Collection from your account's Collections tab.

+From the Collections tab:

+1. Click the Collections tab from your account

+2. Click the kebab icon (vertical ellipsis) for options

+3. Click Edit Collection Settings

+4. Edit any of the following information from the **Presentation** tab: Name, Summary, Thumbnail, and set Initial View

+From the Public Collection Gallery.
+When Public Collection Gallery is enabled, you can view Collections from your dashboard.
+To customize the Collection:

 1. Click on the edit button :bootstrap-pencil: of the Collection you want to edit

-2. Update any of the following information:
+2. Edit any of the following information from the **Presentation** tab: Name, Summary, Thumbnail, and set Initial View

 ### Name